joanmanbar/SpykProps/README.md

 ### Author:
 Joan Bareto Ortiz (jbarreto@umn.edu)

-This repository contains the Python code to collect properties from images of perennial ryegrass spikes (inflorescences).
+This repository contains the Python code to collect spike (inflorescences) properties from images of perennial ryegrass.
 The code was written for images collected with a flatbed scanner at 600 dpi using a black velvet as background.
 Differences in image size, resolution, or background can affect the output of the analysis.
 Please refer to the Overview.ipynb file to use SpykProps on single images using Jupyter-lab, or follow the instructions below for *batch processing*.

 ## Instructions for batch processing
 These instructions